 With frequent stops for gas, tire checks, bathroom breaks, and driving slower with such a large vehicle, try not to rush yourself.

 Popular campgrounds during prime season book up far in advance.
-If you plan to stay at an RV park, then plan ahead and book far out.
+If you plan to stay at RV parks, then plan ahead and book far out.
 These campground memberships can help you save.

 If you have a dually (a vehicle with 2 wheels next to each other in the rear), inflating the inside tire can be a bit tricky if it’s your first time.
 We found that out the hard way on the day we launched our full-time RV living journey.

 We tried to fill up using a regular gas station free air hose….which did not give us the high pressure we needed for our 80psi motorhome tires.
 After about an hour of little success, we learned that we needed to visit a truck stop for the high pressure air.

 We’ve also had tire issues with our van when we were 2 hours away from any service station while traveling full-time.

-That may be a bit overboard if you are only taking the camper out on the weekends and not going far, but if you already have one why not bring it with you?
+That may be a bit overboard if you are only taking the camper van out on the weekends and not going far, but if you already have one, why not bring it with you?

 It’s all about mindset here.
 I can tell you not to stress out too much when setting up your first time…but if you have several campers watching you back in and come back out a few times….you may start to feel a bit stressed.